 How Can I Homeschool With Babies & Toddlers ?

-Recently I received this letter from a mum wanting to homeschool.
-I thought I’d share with you my response.
+I thought I’d share with you here email and my response.

 I’m a mother of 3 (4 in a couple of months!) girls that I am passionately wanting to homeschool.
 I actually began last year with my eldest daughter (now 6), but found it very difficult to fall into enough of a routine to get work done.
 Juggling the younger two at the same time, and trying to keep my daughter motivated among the clutter of daily life in a small house of young children I became discouraged and dilapidated.
 I ended up enrolling my daughter at the beginning of the year in a small private Christian school, but still don’t feel content with the decision.